 Linux is a registered trademark of Linus Torvalds.
 PathScale is a registered trademark of Cray, Inc. Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. SUSE is a registered trademark of Novell, Inc. PGI is a registered trademark of NVIDIA Corporation.
-FLEXIm is a registered trademark of Flexera Software, Inc. ScaleMP is a registered trademark of ScaleMP, Inc. All other trademarks are the property of their respective owners.
+FLEXIm is a registered trademark of Flexera Software, Inc. PBS Professional, PBS Pro, and Green Provisioning are trademarks of Altair Engineering, Inc. All other trademarks are the property of their respective owners.